sharecodde/IntroToProg-Python-Mod07/docs/index.md

  “Python Exceptions: An introduction”: [Python Exceptions](https://realpython.com/python-exceptions/) .
 Summary and demonstrations of how to handle exceptions in both text and video format.
 This is a good advanced-beginner resource for error handling.

-“Errors and Exceptions”: https://docs.python.org/3/tutorial/errors.html#handling-exceptions (External link).
+“Errors and Exceptions”: [Handling Exceptions](https://docs.python.org/3/tutorial/errors.html#handling-exceptions) (External link).
 Excellent resource for step by step description of how try/except blocks work as well as other error handling information.
 This is a good detailed reference site with a great deal of information all in one place.

 ### Researching web resources for pickling
 While there are many resources on the web, the following resources  were particularly useful for learning about pickling.